EnrollSmartUCSC/frontend/README.md

 Create a file at the root of your project called .env.local

-example of .env.local:
+Example of .env.local:

 NEXTAUTH_URL=http://localhost:3000

 NEXTAUTH_SECRET=<a-base64-secret>

 GOOGLE_CLIENT_ID=<your-google-client-id>

 GOOGLE_CLIENT_SECRET=<your-google-client-secret>

-if you want to Run locally, you need to create a OAuth 2.0 Client on Google Cloud console this file shoud named <.env.local>
+If you want to Run locally, you need to create a OAuth 2.0 Client on Google Cloud console

+This file shoud named <.env.local>

 Here are some pieces of information that you might use:

-Authorized redirect URIs: http://localhost:3000/api/auth/callback/google Authorized JavaScript origins: http://localhost:3000 You can generate NEXTAUTH_SECRET by using the following command in powershell:
+Authorized redirect URIs: http://localhost:3000/api/auth/callback/google

+Authorized JavaScript origins: http://localhost:3000

+You can generate NEXTAUTH_SECRET by using the following command in powershell:

 $bytes = [byte[]]::new(32)

 [System.Security.Cryptography.RandomNumberGenerator]::Create().GetBytes($bytes)

 [Convert]::ToBase64String($bytes)

 This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.